TIBCOSoftware/snappydata/docs/quickstart/using_spark_scala_apis.md

         scala>  snappy.table("colTable").count

 6. **Create a row object using Spark's API and insert the row into the table**</br>
-	Unlike Spark DataFrames SnappyData column tables are mutable.
+	Unlike Spark DataFrames TIBCO ComputeDB column tables are mutable.
 You can insert new rows to a column table.

         // Insert a new record
         scala>  import org.apache.spark.sql.Row